-Only a few hours outside of Bangkok is a national park that is simply wonderful for wildlife.
-To celebrate the end of our year in Thailand, in August my wife and I took a three-day trip to Khao Yai National Park.
+A few hours outside of Bangkok is the wonderful Khao Yai National Park.
+My wife and I took a three-day trip there to celebrate the end of our year in Thailand.
 I had been looking forward to this for a long time and planned it with the help of several fellow herp enthusiasts.
-Conditions weren’t perfect and we ran into some problems, but the trip was awesome.
+Conditions weren’t perfect and difficulties cropped up, but the trip was awesome.

 After taking a bus to Pak Chong, a songthaw to the entrance station, and hitchhiking to the visitor center on the back of pickup bed, we were in Khao Yai.
 My wife and I had planned to camp, but it rained much of the day and she didn’t want to spend the night soaked.
-Instead, we got a dorm for very cheap – no furnishings, but it kept us dry.
+Instead, we got space in the dorm for very cheap – no furnishings, but it kept us dry.
 Since it was a weekday and the rainy season, park accommodations were almost empty.
-That was good for wildlife visibility, and all these guys were seen right among the cabins and dorms.
+That was good for wildlife visibility, and all the following were all seen right among the cabins and dorms.

 One night I tested the theory that porcupines liked to hang around dorm trash.
 My wife and I were alone in our dorm complex, so I went to the back of the other dorm that had more people in it.
 At 9:45pm I peeked around the corner of their building, and sure enough:

-On the next night I decided to set up a simple trap so my wife could see the porcupines she had missed the night before.
-All it took was a piece of food trash surrounded by empty water bottles on a bench in front of our window.
-We went to sleep, and at midnight the rain had stopped and we were woken by crashing water bottles.
+The next night I decided to set up a simple trap so my wife could see the porcupines she had missed the night before.
+All it took was a bit of food trash surrounded by empty water bottles on a bench in front of our window.
+We went to sleep, and at midnight we were woken by crashing water bottles.
 The surprised porcupine scurried off immediately after I snapped these photos:

 Unfortunately, one hazard of the area is leeches.
 Lots, and lots, and lots of leeches.

-I didn’t know anything about their behavior – how they move along the ground like inchworms, advance towards you when they feel you coming, reach up trying to grab you when you walk by.
+I hadn’t known anything about their behavior – how they move along the ground like inchworms, advance towards you when they feel your vibrations coming, reach up trying to grab you when you walk by.
 There are few things creepier than watching leeches close in from all directions the second you stop moving.
 On the plus side, you usually notice them before they bite, their bites don’t hurt much, they don’t itch much afterwards, and they don’t carry any diseases that I know of.

-The frequent rain was great for frogs, and quite a few species could be found near the accommodations and the surrounding forest and ponds.
+The frequent rain meant a lot of leeches were active, but it was also great for frogs.
+Quite a few species could be found near the accommodations and the surrounding forest and ponds.

 There was also quite a mix of other species.
 All of these frogs were found around the dorm or in the ditches on the nearest road: